sonushrivastav/sonushrivastav/README.md

 <br>
 Key Skills and Tech Stack for Software Development

-1. Build frontend component using Reactjs, css, tailwindcss, javascript
+1.Build frontend component using Reactjs, css, tailwindcss, javascript

-2. Also working in Backend development to provide good user experience and scalability of application
+2.Also working in Backend development to provide good user experience and scalability of application

-3. used dozens of tools and technology to understand the process of software development
+3.used dozens of tools and technology to understand the process of software development

 4.Frontend : Html, CSS, Tailwind Css, Typescript, Reactjs, Next Js,